 When you add "calcichordates" to the mix, the basic pattern of deuterostome phylogeny seems completely up for grabs.

-As of 2010, echinoderm systematists agreed that Jeffries' phylogeny is wrong.
-But were all over the map otherwise.
+As of 2010, echinoderm systematists agreed that Jeffries' phylogeny is wrong, but were all over the map otherwise.
 Some maintained that his assessment of homology may, in part, be right.
 The Clausen and Smith, 2005 analysis of the stylophoran appendage suggests that it is, indeed, a locomotor appendage.
 Others, such as David et al., 2000, asserted that the stylophoran appendage is an ambulacrum on a crinoid-like arm, pure and simple, and that Ctenocystoidea have blastozoan-like brachioles.
 To them, Homalozoa is polyphyletic and its members belong to better known groups.

-In the last five years some illumination came from new fossils:
+Since then, some illumination came from new fossils:

 Zamora et al. 2012: Described Ctenoimbricata spinosa (Early Cambrian, right), roughly the size and proportions of a ctenocystoid but with two important differences:

 Its mouth is definitely in front and its anus is definitely in the rear.

 an echinoderm-style calcite internal skeleton with stereom and

 Cool.
 It also seems to resolve the question of how echinoderms fed ancestrally.
 Its ambulacra are invested with small plates that seem to have enabled it to sift through deposits.
 See restoration.